YellowJacketLinux/LFS/tlive-lfs.md

 files and fonts from CTAN---The Comprehensive TeX Archive Network.
 TeXLive does include a small number of compiled binaries.

-Given the massive amount of architexture independent files, it often makes sense to share a single TeXLive install between multiple operating systems on the same physical computer, between multiple operating systems on physically different computers all connected via the same LAN (via
+Given the massive amount of architecture independent files, it often makes sense to share a single TeXLive install between multiple operating systems on the same physical computer, between multiple operating systems on physically different computers all connected via the same LAN (via